 What if a student repeats a course for which they received a conduct penalty?

-Grades recorded as a result of sanctions and / or academic misconduct are included in the cumulative GPA and will not be excluded in any event of repetition.
+Grades recorded as a result of sanctions and / or academic misconduct are included in the cumulative GPA.
 Conduct grades are not petitionable.

 University of Oregon - Transcript Key Addendum

 Effective Fall 2016, the University of Oregon faculty adopted a new policy for repeating courses: http://oldsenate.uoregon.edu/content/course-repeat-policy